-EXCEPTION: In the event the transfer is between a full member school and an Associate Member school, a full member school and home school, an Associate Member school and home school, or an Associate Member school and an Associate Member school, and the school of representation pursuant to Rule 8.5.1 (a) and (d) does not change, the student remains eligible to participate at the school of representation.
+EXCEPTION: In the event the transfer is between a full member school and an Associate Member school, a full member school and home school, an Associate Member school and home school, or an Associate Member school and an Associate Member school of representation does not change, the student remains eligible to participate at the school of representation.

 - 1. Q. What is the period of ineligibility for a student that transfers mid-year from a full member public school to a full member private school? - A. Though a mid-year transfer typically carries a one calendar year period of ineligibility, a student in this situation may be eligible at the beginning of the next school year, provided they meet all other eligibility requirements, because the transfer would have been legal had it occurred between school years. - 8.6.7.
 Period of Ineligibility.
-Except as otherwise provided in the Rules of the Association, any transfer resulting in ineligibility of the student renders the student ineligible for one calendar year. - 8.6.8.
+Except as otherwise provided in the Rules of the Association, any transfer resulting in ineligibility of the student renders the student ineligible for one calendar year.

+8.6.8.
 Transfer Hardship Appeals Procedure.
 The District Committee may in individual cases, at its discretion, waive or modify the eligibility rules regarding transfer, other than transfers involving home schools (except in the circumstances described below), international students or alleged undue influence, when in its opinion there are circumstances beyond the control of each of the student and the student's parent(s), or other circumstances whereby enforcement of the rule would work an undue hardship upon the student.
-See Executive Board Policies, "Eligibility District Committee" for additional information.
+See Executive Board Policies, "Eligibility - District Committee" for additional information.